 He said, “There’s very little evidence to support that this would actually be a problem…when Sweden first considered banning tail docking, they specifically studied this claim and found that it didn’t really matter.“

-Another reason why Corgis may have a docked tail is because they were actually born with it.
-These are naturally bobtailed Corgis, and despite belief, they do exist.
+Another reason why Corgis may have no tails is because they were actually born with it.
+That’s right – not all Corgis without tails went through the docking process.
+Despite popular belief, they do exist.

 According to UC Davis’ School of Veterinary Medicine, Natural bobtails happen because of a mutation in the T-box gene.
 The gene is inherited and affects both sexes of the dogs with equal chance.